BaselOmsha/Project-Code-Msaters/README.md

 2. When deleting a post, shows a confirmation message but it does not matter where you click it always deletes it
 3. When creating new account, the user is not shown a confirmation message same with deleting and updating the profile(more time is needed)
 4. One part of the navigation bar is not accessible (Javascript needed)
+5. Change password not implemented in the edit profile (more time is needed)

 ---